Want to build customer satisfaction and loyalty? Safe Bars can help! A safe environment allows patrons to enjoy themselves — and want to come back.

 What’s in it for you?

 - Customer + staff satisfaction: As a Safe Bar, you show your customers and staff your commitment to providing a safe and welcoming environment.
+Customers are more likely to return, and staff turnover is lower if your establishment prioritizes safety and respect.

-- Staff preparedness: As a Safe Bar, your staff has a greater range of strategies to use in addressing unwanted sexual aggression directed at themselves or at patrons.
+- Staff preparedness: As a Safe Bar, your staff has a greater range of strategies to use in addressing unwanted sexual aggression directed at them or at patrons.
 With staff more able to notice and deal with problems early, sexual aggression can be stopped before getting to the point where you need to file an incident report.

 - A better bottom line: Customers who have positive experiences are more likely to return and to tell their friends.
 On the other hand, even one patron who has a bad experience and leaves with their friends can cost $1,000 in lost tabs over a year.
 Also, as a Safe Bar, you can prevent the bad PR that comes with an incident – which can be devastating!